2025–26 East of Scotland Football League

-The 2025–26 East of Scotland Football League is the 97th season of the East of Scotland Football League, and the 12th season with its top division as part of the sixth tier of the Scottish football pyramid system.
+The 2025–26 East of Scotland Football League was the 97th season of the East of Scotland Football League, and the 12th season with its top division as part of the sixth tier of the Scottish football pyramid system.

-From the 2026–27 season, a new Lowland Football League structure will be introduced with two divisions each of 16 members clubs (plus any B teams) running concurrently known as Lowland League East and Lowland League West.
-As a result, the 2025-26 season will be a transitional season with up to three teams from the Premier Division promoted to Lowland League East.
+From the 2026–27 season, a new Lowland Football League structure is being introduced with two divisions each of 16 member clubs (plus any B teams) running concurrently known as Lowland League East and Lowland League West.
+As a result, the 2025-26 season was a transitional season with three teams from the Premier Division promoted to Lowland League East.

+Hill of Beath Hawthorn won the East of Scotland Football League for the first time, finishing a point clear of Musselburgh Athletic, with Dunipace a further point behind in third; all three teams were promoted to the Lowland League East.

 Background

-At the Lowland Football League AGM in May 2025, a new league structure will be introduced from the 2026–27 season.
-The league will transition into two parallel divisions to be known as Lowland League East and Lowland League West.
+At the Lowland Football League AGM in May 2025, a new league structure was announced to be introduced from the 2026–27 season.
+The league is transitioning into two parallel divisions to be known as Lowland League East and Lowland League West.
 Membership would be based on geographic boundaries with the East of Scotland Football League and the Midlands Football League becoming feeder leagues for Lowland League East.
-To fill league membership up to 16 teams plus one guest team, up to five teams will be promoted from the 2025–26 East of Scotland Football League Premier Division and the 2025–26 Midlands Football League Premier Division.
-Priority will be given to the highest-ranked eligible clubs.
+To fill league membership up to 16 teams plus one guest team, four teams were promoted from the 2025–26 East of Scotland Football League Premier Division and the 2025–26 Midlands Football League Premier Division.
+Priority was given to the highest-ranked eligible clubs.
 To be eligible, a club must be club licensed with the Scottish Football Association.

 A new club, Cowdenbeath Central, was admitted to the league.

 Peebles Rovers withdrew from the league following issues around the compliance of their ground, Whitestone Park.

 Premier Division

+Hill of Beath Hawthorn won their first East of Scotland League title, and promotion to the Lowland League East, beating their closest challengers Camelon Juniors 1–0 on 2 May 2026, to hold an unassailable four-point lead into the final round of fixtures.

 Team changes

 Defending champions Musselburgh Athletic remained in the league after losing the Lowland League play-off against Clydebank.
-Edinburgh University, Luncarty and Tynecastle were relegated to the First Division while Camelon, Bo'ness Athletic and Newtongrange Star were promoted.
+Edinburgh University, Luncarty and Tynecastle were relegated to the First Division while Camelon Juniors, Bo'ness Athletic and Newtongrange Star were promoted.